Pleistoscene/Capstone-Project/README.md

 # NSA630 Capstone Project – RAHJ High School Infrastructure

-Welcome to the official repository for the MITT NSA630 Capstone Project by Team Pleistoscene.
+Welcome to the official repository for the MITT NSA630 Capstone Project by Group 1.
 This project showcases the design, configuration, and deployment of a fully functional and secure IT infrastructure for a fictional high school, RAHJ High.

 ## Project Overview